Jiwei99/IS450/README.md

         - Removing special characters

 ### Sentiment Analysis
-- The `` file contains code used to generate the sentiments.
+- The `sentiment_analysis` file contains code used to generate the sentiments.

 ### Topic Modelling
 - The following files contains code for the following models: